realpython/python-guide/docs/starting/install/linux.rst

 Installing Python on Linux
 ==========================

-The latest versions of Ubuntu and Fedora **come with Python 2.7 out of the box**.
+The latest versions of CentOS, Fedora, Redhat Enterprise (RHEL) and Ubuntu **come with Python 2.7 out of the box**.

-The latest versions of Redhat Enterprise (RHEL) and CentOS come with Python 2.6.

 To see which version of Python you have installed, open a command prompt and run